simonarzion/github-api-test/README.md

-This was a test for an interview usign github api using react.
+Test for an interview using github api with react.